 Address: Blk 22 Sin Ming Road, Wan Hao Kopitiam, Singapore 570022

 Opening hours: Daily 3:30pm to 10:30pm

 Malaysia Local Delights serves lok lok buffet at Tanjong Katong.
 For $24.80 on weekdays and $26.80 on weekends and public holidays, you can feast on unlimited lok lok sticks.
 The restaurant offers more than 70 different skewers and 22 dipping sauces.
 Besides the old-school peanut satay sauce and chicken soup, one of their specialities is Penang Prawn Soup.
 One feature that makes Malaysia Local Delights stand out is their free-flow ice-cream section.
 With flavours including mocha, cookies and cream, and strawberry, this buffet is surely a steal.

 Check out our full review of Malaysia Local Delights!

 Tel: 6440 8378

-One downside to the selection here is that there aren’t many actual meat items, more so vegetables and processed meats like crabsticks.
+One downside to the selection here is that there aren’t many actual meat items, and instead have more vegetables and processed meats such as crabsticks.
 Still, for the price and variety, you do get a lot of bang for your buck.